January 11, 2020

 Teleology and Transcendence

-A master class with Fr.
+A master class led by Fr.
 Anselm Ramelow O.P.
 (Dominican School of Philosophy and Theology)

 Time & Location